frederic-perez/Good-Programming-Practices/README.md

 First of all, a few very important related topics (at least to me):

-- [Manifesto for Agile Software Development](https://www.smartsheet.com/comprehensive-guide-values-principles-agile-manifesto) (AKA "the Agile Manifesto")
+- [Manifesto for Agile Software Development](https://www.smartsheet.com/comprehensive-guide-values-principles-agile-manifesto) (AKA “the Agile Manifesto”)

   - [The Four Values](https://agilemanifesto.org/) of the Agile Manifesto
   - [The Twelve Principles](https://agilemanifesto.org/principles.html) of the Agile Manifesto